 The programme is organized such that students pursue the course programme in their first academic year (winter and summer semester: October – July) at the University of Passau with a focus on networked business and digital ecosystems.
 Subsequently, students pursue their second academic year (periods I-IV: September – May) at the University of Turku with a focus on IT-Management.
 Thus, German and Finnish students from the same cohort will pursue the programme together during the entire duration of the course programme.
 After completion of the course programme, students will write their master’s thesis at their respective home university.

-There is also the possibility to start the programme in a summer semester (April - July) at the University of Passau.
+For Passau students there is also the possibility to start the programme in a summer semester (April - July) at the University of Passau.
 Then students continue the programme at the University of Turku (periods I-IV: September - May) and after this they pursue at the University of Passau by writing their master’s thesis.
 Afterwards students study another semester (October - February) at the University of Passau to complete the course programme.

 In total at least 40 ECTS in courses (NOT including seminar and master’s thesis) have to be taken at each partner university.

 Students will have to fulfil individually the requirements of each university’s master’s programme (120 ECTS each) in order to be awarded the double degree.
 Generally, courses taken at either university will count towards both degree programmes.
 To ensure eligibility of courses and a coherent study programme, students have to devise a study plan (see below for more information), which must be approved by the Board of the double-degree programme.